-This report was commissioned to examine the nature and quality of media stories produced by journalists supported by the Voices of African Migrants pilot project in four migration 'Hubs' in Africa, and how local audiences interpreted and responded to those stories.
+This report was commissioned to examine the nature and quality of media stories produced by journalists supported by the Voices of African Migrants pilot programme (see http://migrantvoices.org/), managed by International Media Support (IMS), in four migration 'Hubs' in Africa, and explored how local audiences interpreted and responded to those stories.
 It used content analysis, interviews and focus group discussions.